Half-Shot/half-shot.github.io/source/pages/matrix_idea_list.md

 * A bot that will generate a meme given a meme code, and some text.
 * A bot that will give a random cute animal gif when somebody writes enough ':(' faces.
 * A bot for steam profiles and random stats
 * A bot that will give a random fact about the querying user.
+* A service that allows me to enter a pokemon battle with any user.